whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 But remember this:

-You need to get an air purifier with a HEPA filter.
+You need to get an air purifier with a **HEPA filter**.
 These are filters that are capable of [removing particles](https://en.wikipedia.org/wiki/HEPA){:target="_blank"} the size of animal allergens.

-All you have to do is place the purifier in the room where you or your cat spend most of your time.
+All you have to do is place the purifier in the room where you or your cat spend most of your time…

-And run the cleaner continuously.
+…and run the cleaner continuously.

 The result?